ErikCQF/Petroineos/README.md

 ## Processing Description

-**PowerVolumeProcessor** gets trades by date and consolidates them.
+**PowerVolumeProcessor** get trades by date and consolidate them, then send data to data publisher service, which export the data to csv file.

 ---